Putter Buying Guide

 From an aesthetic point of view, I find milled putters look the best.
 Since confidence plays a big part in putting performance you will need to like the ‘look’ of your putter.
 If you do like the look of a milled putter then it is likely to perform better for you than an insert putter assuming both are fit to your stroke.

-My personal feeling on inserts is that they grew in popularity from the mid 90s.
-This was around the time professionals were switching from softer balata covered balls to firmer urethane covered ones.
+My personal feeling on inserts is that they grew in popularity from the mid-90s.
+This was around the time professionals were switching from softer balata-covered balls to firmer urethane-covered ones.

 Manufacturers were trying to combat the firmer feel from putters in use at the time.
 Odyssey experimented with a variety of different materials inserted into the putter face.
 TaylorMade brought out their Nubbins insert.
-Most inserts these days will have grooves which claim to reduce the amount of skidding that the ball does after you make contact.
+Most inserts these days will have grooves that claim to reduce the amount of skidding that the ball does after you make contact.

-High speed video has shown that the ball will actually skid for a time before starting to roll in spite of what manufacturers might suggest.
+High-speed video has shown that the ball will actually skid for a time before starting to roll in spite of what manufacturers might suggest.

 Believe it or not, I’m not really thinking about anything when I putt.
 I let my instincts take over.
 When I’m putting well, I feel like I can make everything.Brad Faxon